What are the Black Spots on Chinchilla Ears? Should I be worried?

 Because of their thick fur, chinchillas are unfortunately quite vulnerable to heatstroke.
 However, you can take steps to avoid it, by keeping your chinchilla in a cool location, so its temperature remains regular.

 If your chinchilla does get heatstroke, however, you should act to lower its body temperature and then consult a vet as soon as possible.
-This article has an excellent description of heat-stroke, how to prevent it, and what to do if the worst happens.
+This articleOpens in a new tab. has an excellent description of heat-stroke, how to prevent it, and what to do if the worst happens.

 What Types/Breeds of Chinchilla Will Get Freckles?